Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 beneficiary1_wallet_addr = 'CHfree5ZSwDwKRh2btFG4UPGSwtSZxyqPeQ'
 ```

-The wallet address of the first beneficiary, add or remove these variables based on your requirements, **REMEMBER** to ensure that this aligns with both Line 51 & 62+
+The wallet address of the first beneficiary, add or remove these variables based on your beneficiary requirements, **REMEMBER** to ensure that this aligns with both Line 51 & 62+

 ___